schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Publicity

-A verifying air conditioning mechanic helps a university at a constituent changing room.
+A verifying air conditioning mechanic helps an university at a constituent changing room.

 ## Baron